ssp21/ssp21-spec/ssp21.md

 #### Initiator Handshake Procedure

-1. The initiator prepares a *Request Handshake Begin* message to send to the responder.
+1. The initiator prepares a *RequestHandshakeBegin* message to send to the responder.

-    * The *HD* procedure is invoked to set the *ephemeral data* and the *mode data* fields.

-    * All remaining fields are set in accordance with the pre-configured values on the initiator.
+	`set request = IHI.initialize()`

-2. The initiator sets *h* to the hash of the entire fully-prepared request:
+2. The initiator sets *h* to the hash of the fully-initialized serialized request:

-    * set *h = HASH(request)*
+    `set h = HASH(request)`

 3. The initiator transmits the message and records the time of transmission for future use:

-    * set *time_tx = NOW()*
+    `set time_tx = NOW()`

-4. The initiator starts a *response timer* that will be used to terminate the handshake if a *Reply Handshake Begin* message is not received before the timeout occurs.
+4. The initiator starts a response timer that will be used to abort the handshake if a *ReplyHandshakeBegin* message is not received before the timeout occurs.

-5. Upon receiving the expected *Reply Handshake Begin* message:
+5. Upon receiving the *ReplyHandshakeBegin* message before the timeout:

-    * The initiator cancels the *response timer*.
+    * The initiator cancels the response timer.

     * The initiator estimates the session start time:

-        * set session_start_time = time_tx + ((NOW() - time_tx) / 2)
+        `set session_start_time = time_tx + ((NOW() - time_tx)/2)`

     * The initiator mixes the entire received response into *h*.

-        * set h = HASH(h || response)
+        `set h = HASH(h || response)`

-    * The initiator invokes the mode's *IKM* procedure to validate the message and calculate the *input_key_material*.
+    * The initiator uses the IHI to validate the response and obtain the IKM:

+	    `set IKM = IHI.validate(response)`

+	    If an error occurs, the initiator aborts the handshake.

-    * The initiator performs session key derivation using the KDF requested in the *Request Handshake Begin* message.
+		Otherwise, the initiator performs session key derivation using the KDF requested in `RequestHandshakeBegin`:

-        * set (tx_sk, rx_sk) = KDF(h, input_key_material)
+		`set (tx_sk, rx_sk) = KDF(h, IKM)`

-    * The initiator initializes the *pending session* with the session keys, requested algorithms, and session start time.
+        The initiator then initializes the *pending session* with the session keys, requested algorithms, and session_start_time.

 6. The initiator uses the *pending session* to transmit a *Session Auth Request* message.
 The initiator may optionally transfer user data in this message.
 If no user data is available, then the user data shall be empty.
 All of the fields are calculated in the same manner as an active session, with the exception that the nonce is fixed to zero.

-7. The initiator starts a *response timer* that will be used to terminate the handshake if a *Session Auth Reply* message is not received before the timeout occurs.
+7. The initiator starts a response timer that will be used to terminate the handshake if a *Session Auth Reply* message is not received before the timeout occurs.

-8. Upon receiving the expected *Session Auth Reply* reply message:

-   * The initiator uses the *pending session* to validate the message.
-The validation procedure is identical to an active session, with the exception that the nonce is required to be zero.
+8. Upon receiving a *Session Auth Reply* message before the timeout, the initiator uses the *pending session* to validate and authenticate the message.
+This procedure is identical to an active session, with the exception that the nonce is required to be zero.

-9. The initiator replaces any *active session* with the *pending session*.
+9. If the reply authenticates, the initiator replaces any *active session* with the *pending session*.
 Any previously active session is invalidated.

 #### Responder Handshake Procedure

-The responder is mostly stateless.
-It does not require the use of a timer or a formal state machine to implement the handshake.
-A single flag can be used to track whether the *pending session* is initialized.
+The responder handshake is relatively stateless compared to the initiator.
+It does not require the use of a timer, and a single flag can be used to track whether the *pending session* is initialized or not.

-##### Handling Request Handshake Begin

-The responder always handles the *RequestHandshakeBegin* message in the same way.
+##### Processing RequestHandshakeBegin

+Upon receiving a *RequestHandshakeBegin* message:

 1. The responder records the time the request was received:

-    * set *session_start_time = NOW()*
+    `set session_start_time = NOW()`

 2. The responder sets *h* equal to the hash of the entire received request:

-    * *set h = HASH(request)*
+    `set h = HASH(request)`

-3. The responder prepares and transmits a *Reply Handshake Begin* message to send to the initiator.

-    * The responder invokes the *HD* procedure to set the *ephemeral data* and the *mode data* fields of the reply.
+3. The responder uses the RHI to validate the request and prepare a response:

+    `set (IKM, ReplyHandshakeBegin) = RHI.validate(request)`

+    If an error is returned instead, the responder replies with ReplyHandshakeBegin(error) and performs no further actions.

-    * The responder mixes the fully prepared response into *h*.
+    The responder mixes the fully prepared response into *h*:

-       * set h = HASH(h || response)
+    `set h = HASH(h || response)`

-    * The responder invokes the mode's *IKM* procedure to validate the request and calculate the *input_key_material*.

-    * The initiator performs session key derivation using the KDF requested in the *Request Handshake Begin* message.
+    The responder performs session key derivation using the KDF requested in the *RequestHandshakeBegin* message.

-        * set (rx_sk, tx_sk) = KDF(h, input_key_material)
+    `set (rx_sk, tx_sk) = KDF(h, IKM)`

-        * **Note:** The receive and transmit keys are reversed for the initiator and responder.
+    **Note:** The receive and transmit keys are reversed for the initiator and responder.

-    * The initiator initializes the *pending session* with the session keys, requested algorithms, and session start time.
+    The initiator initializes the pending session with the session keys, requested algorithms, and session_start_time.

-    * The responder transmits the previously prepared *Reply Handshake Begin*
+    The responder transmits the *ReplyHandshakeBegin* obtained from the RHI.

 ##### Handling Session Auth Request